zckrs/gulp-css-base64/README.md

 Default value: ``

-Notes: If you have absolute image paths in your stylesheet, the path specified in this option will be used as the base directory.
+Note: If you have absolute image paths in your stylesheet, the path specified in this option will be used as the base directory.
 By default plugin used the current directory of gulpfile.js to find local resources.

+#### options.deleteAfterEncoding
+Type: `Boolean`

+Default value: false

+Note: Delete a local source file after encoding.

 #### options.maxWeightResource
 Type: `Number`